tygern/BuildDomino/README.md

 of an element.
 It can also tell whether a particular element is a *bad* element.
 We define a bad element to be an element that has no reduced expressions beginning or ending in two noncommuting generators that is not a product of commuting generators.

+The user also has the option of viewing your original element or its inverse as a signed permutation or reduced expression.
+This is especially useful if you enter an element in terms of generators, or when attempting to find reduced expressions corresponding to signed permutations.

 Each of these computations is conducted using the signed permutation corresponding to the element.

 ### Domino Tableaux